17-01-2023 |

-• Create a schedule and set realistic goals so that you can gradually build up your athletic performance.
+Create a schedule and establish achievable goals to gradually improve your athletic performance. - Prioritize rest and recovery

 It is good to continue to exercise lightly during an injury.
 This way, your body recovers faster and better.
 In fact, exercising gets your heart rate up, which makes your body process waste products faster.
 Also, during your recovery period, you appeal to your immune system to work harder.
 This is also beneficial for the recovery of your injury.
 In addition, it is nice to keep your fitness level up, so you can make the best comeback!